Kaifeng: Song dynasty to Mongol eras

 In addition to daytime trading, there were also night markets and dawn markets.
 The main street of Dongjing was called the Imperial Street (御街).
 There were patrol stations located every two or three hundred steps, the patrolmen directed pedestrian and vehicle traffic during the day, and guarded government offices and merchants' residences at night.
 The city's restaurants (fencha 分茶), taverns (wasi 瓦肆) and theaters (goulan 勾阑) could accommodate and entertain thousands of people.
 Daily performances included storytelling, singing, puppet shows, dance and acrobatics.
 The Northern Song painter Zhang Zeduan's painting Along the River During the Qingming Festival depicts the bustling scenery of the capital and the banks of the Bian River during the Qingming Festival.

-Typhus was an acute problem in the city.
-In third year of Chunhua (992), a plague swept through the city with a massive death toll.

 In 1049, the Iron Pagoda of Youguo Temple (佑國寺塔) was constructed, measuring 54.7 m in height.
 It has survived the vicissitudes of war and floods to become the oldest landmark in this ancient city.
 Another Song-dynasty pagoda, Po Pagoda, dating from 974, has been partially destroyed.

 Games in the Jinming Pool, an early 12th-century painting depicting Kaifeng, by Zhang Zeduan.

 Another well-known sight was the astronomical clock tower of the engineer, scientist, and statesman Su Song (1020–1101 AD).
 It was crowned with a rotating armillary sphere that was hydraulically powered (i.e. by water wheel and a water clock), yet it incorporated an escapement mechanism two hundred years before they were found in the clockworks of Europe and featured the first known endless power-transmitting chain drive.

 Dongjing reached its peak importance in the 11th century as a commercial and industrial center at the intersection of four major canals.
 During this time, the city was surrounded by three rings of city walls and probably had a population of between 600,000 and 700,000.
 It is believed that it was the largest city in the world from 1013 to 1127.